edspencer/bragdoc-ai/features/projects/LOG.md

    - Add analytics and monitoring

 ### Technical Notes
+- Using canvas-confetti for success animations
+- Configured with optimal settings for visual appeal:
+  - 200 particles
+  - Multiple burst patterns
+  - Dynamic spread and velocity
+  - Bottom-up origin point
 - Using Zod for URL parameter validation
 - Implemented async URL updates with loading states
 - Added error boundaries for filter operations